opulencephp/Opulence/application/rdev/models/applications/README.md

 An **RDev** application is started up through the `Application` class.
 In it, you can configure things like the environment you're on (eg "development" or "production"), pre-/post-start and -shutdown tasks to run, and URL routing.

 ## Basic Usage
 Applications are started and shutdown in a bootstrap file.
-Applications use an `ApplicationConfig` ([learn more about application configs](#config)) to specify settings for an application.
+Applications can either be instantiated directly or with the help of an `ApplicationConfig` and `ApplicationFactory` ([learn more about application configs](#config)).
 The following is an example of a bootstrap file:

 ```php
 use RDev\Models\Applications\Configs;